FarronF/limerick-council-meetings/meetings/2024/05/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18th April 2024.md

 3. Declaration of Interest

-There was no interest declared.---
+There was no interest declared.
+---
 4. Property Services

 Disposal of freehold interest at 13 Ashill was noted by the Elected Members